CageCode/World-Food-Ecosystems/practical6/intro.md

 <br />

 This Shannon map now shows the agricultural diversity expressed as a ‘Shannon’s index’.
 Now we can couple this to a countries vulnerability to the effects of climate change on food security.
 For this, we base ourselves on the gain-new ranking, which [ranks countries](https://gain-new.crc.nd.edu/ranking/vulnerability/food) in terms of their vulnerability to climate change with a focus on the dimension of food.
 The Food score captures a country’s vulnerability to climate change, and includes metrics of sensitivity, exposure and adaptive capacity.
 Indicators include: projected change of cereal yields, projected population growth, food import dependency, rural population, agriculture capacity, and child malnutrition.
-Pag 16 of the ND-gain Technical Report gives you an idea about the variables available, we will look at overall vulnerability of countries to climate change regarding food.
+Page 16 of the ND-gain Technical Report gives you an idea about the variables available, we will look at overall vulnerability of countries to climate change regarding food.

 ```R
 food <- read.csv("nd_gain_countryindex_2024/resources/vulnerability/food.csv")